terraform-ibm-modules/stack-ibm-core-security-services/reference-architectures/reference-architecture-css.md

 1. {{site.data.keyword.keymanagementserviceshort}}

   {{site.data.keyword.keymanagementserviceshort}} is responsible for centrally managing the lifecycle of encryption keys that are used by {{site.data.keyword.cos_full_notm}} buckets, {{site.data.keyword.secrets-manager_short}}, and event notification resources.
 Additionally, it can manage encryption keys for any customer workload that requires protection.
-To automate provisioning of {{site.data.keyword.keymanagementserviceshort}} with key rings and keys as code, you can use [Terraform IBM Modules (TIM)](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim) for [{{site.data.keyword.keymanagementserviceshort}}](https://registry.terraform.io/modules/terraform-ibm-modules/kms-all-inclusive/ibm/latest){: external}.
+To automate provisioning of {{site.data.keyword.keymanagementserviceshort}} with Key rings and Keys , you can use [Terraform IBM Modules (TIM)](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim) for [{{site.data.keyword.keymanagementserviceshort}}](https://registry.terraform.io/modules/terraform-ibm-modules/kms-all-inclusive/ibm/latest) {: external}.

   ```terraform
   module "kms" {